-- [3.] (c) The conflict would materially affect the independence of the judgment of a reasonable person in the public officer's or employee's situation. - [4.] (d) The public officer or employee possesses special knowledge which is an indispensable asset of [the public officer's or employee's public] his or her public body, agency or employer and is needed by it to reach a sound decision. - [5.] (e) It would be appropriate for the public officer or employee to withdraw or abstain from participation, disclose the nature of the public officer's or employee's conflicting personal interest or pursue some other designated course of action in the matter. - Sec.
-40. (Deleted by amendment.)
-Keep Deletion (References citation to Sec.
-13, which is being deleted) - Sec.
-41. NRS 281A.675 is hereby amended to read as follows: 281A.675 1.
-[A]-Except as otherwise provided in this section and NRS 281A.280: - (a) A public officer or employee may file with the Commission a request for an advisory opinion to: - [(a)] (1) Seek guidance on matters which directly relate to the propriety of his or her own past, present or future conduct as a public officer or employee under the statutory ethical standards; [set forth in this chapter;] or - (b) (2) Request relief pursuant to NRS 281A.410, 281A.430 or 281A.550. - (b) The supervisory head or the legal counsel of a public body, agency or employer may file with the Commission a request for an advisory opinion to seek guidance on the application of the statutory ethical standards to a hypothetical or general set of facts and circumstances involving one or more particular positions with the public body, agency or employer, but such a request must not involve any actual or specific facts and circumstances of any public officers or employees who are or will be serving or who have served in those particular positions. - 2.
+- [2.] (b) The public officer's or employee's official duties involve the use of discretionary judgment whose exercise in the particular matter would have a significant effect upon the disposition of the matter. - [3.] (c) The conflict would materially affect the independence of the judgment of a reasonable person in the public officer's or employee's situation. - [4.] (d) The public officer or employee possesses special knowledge which is an indispensable asset of [the public officer's or employee's public] his or her public body, agency or employer and is needed by it to reach a sound decision. - [5.] (e) It would be appropriate for the public officer or employee to withdraw or abstain from participation, disclose the nature of the public officer's or employee's conflicting personal interest or pursue some other designated course of action in the matter. - Sec.
+35. NRS 281A.675 is hereby amended to read as follows: 281A.675 1.
+[A] Except as otherwise provided in this section and NRS 281A.280, a public officer or employee may file with the Commission a request for an advisory opinion to: - (a) Seek guidance on matters which directly relate to the propriety of his or her own past, present or future conduct as a public officer or employee under the statutory ethical standards; [set forth in this chapter;] or - (b) Request relief pursuant to NRS 281A.410, 281A.430 or 281A.550. - 2.
 The request for an advisory opinion must be: - (a) Filed on a form prescribed by the Commission; and - (b) Submitted with all necessary information for the Commission to render a decision and issue an advisory opinion in the matter. - 3.
-At any time after a request for an advisory opinion is filed with the Commission, the Commission may request additional information relating to the request for an advisory opinion from the following persons: - (a) The requester and his or her legal counsel. - (b) If the requester filed the request for an advisory opinion pursuant to paragraph (a) of subsection 1 and is not represented by the legal counsel of his or her public body, agency or employer, the supervisory head or the legal counsel of that public body, agency or employer, but the Commission shall not disclose the name or position of the requester or the subject matter of the request for an advisory opinion in making such a request for additional information.
+At any time after a request for an advisory opinion is filed with the Commission, the Commission may request additional information relating to the request for an advisory opinion from the requester and his or her legal counsel. - 4.
+The Commission may decline to render a decision and issue an advisory opinion if the [public officer or employee] requester does not: - (a) Submit all necessary information for the Commission to render a decision and issue an advisory opinion in the matter; or - (b) Declare by oath or affirmation that he or she will testify truthfully regarding the matter [-] or confirm in writing, signed under oath, that any facts provided to the Commission for consideration of the request for an advisory opinion is truthful.